Late Show (Louie)

 "Late Show" is the tenth, eleventh and twelfth episodes of the third season of the American comedy-drama television series Louie.
 They are the 36th through 38th overall episode of the series and were written and directed by Louis C.K., who also serves as the lead actor.
 They were released on FX, with "Part 1" airing on August 30, 2012, "Part 2" airing on September 13, 2012, and "Part 3" airing on September 20, 2012.

 The series follows Louie, a fictionalized version of C.K., a comedian and newly divorced father raising his two daughters in New York City.
 In the episodes, Louie gets an offer to host a late show after a recent comedy set goes viral.

 According to Nielsen Media Research, "Part 1" was seen by an estimated 0.60 million household viewers and gained a 0.3 ratings share among adults aged 18–49, "Part 2" was seen by an estimated 0.48 million household viewers and gained a 0.2 ratings share among adults aged 18–49, and "Part 3" was seen by an estimated 0.54 million household viewers and gained a 0.3 ratings share among adults aged 18–49.
-The episodes received critical acclaim, with critics praising the performances, guest actors (with particular praise for David Lynch), writing and directing.
+The episodes received critical acclaim, praised for its writing, direction, and performances (particularly for guest actor David Lynch).

 Plot

 Part 1

-Louie (Louis C.K.) appears as a guest in The Tonight Show with Jay Leno, replacing Tom Cruise after he cancelled his appearance.
+Louie (Louis C.K.) appears as a guest on The Tonight Show with Jay Leno, replacing Tom Cruise after he cancelled his appearance.
 The next morning, his manager Doug (Edward Gelbinovich) informs him that his comedy set went viral, and that CBS wants to meet him in an hour.
 A reluctant Louie leaves his hotel room.

 The Chairman of CBS, Lars Tardigan (Garry Marshall), privately informs Louie that David Letterman is retiring from his late show.
 Impressed by Louie's comedy set, he asks him if he wants to be his successor.
 Louie declines, although Tardigan states that the offer is actually going to Jerry Seinfeld, with Louie serving as a backup.
 He also explains that Louie might be a cheaper option, also reiterating that Louie's career peaked and that this might be his shot at a long-term investment.
 He offers him going back to New York City and meet with his right-hand man, Jack Dall, to get him in shape, and they will try a test show in two months.
 If the test show is successful, CBS will pick it up.